Minervis-GmbH/BigBlueButton-Ilias-Plugin/README.md

 - finally you can create "Bigbluebutton" Virtual Classrooms as regular repository object **Note:** If the server is not reachable, during configuration a message will be displayed.
 After correcting the error, make sure to press the save button twice.

+# Notes
+- In ILIAS 8 you had to build plugin artifacts before you can be able to install the plugin.
+You can follow the guidelines in the ILIAS 8 setup documentation.
+- It is recommended to refresh languages if you use the guest feature.
 # Compatibility

 Tested with ILIAS